Did you know that Google searches can predict a company's revenue better than it's stock price?

 Strategy #4: Measure and track cultural shifts

-Next, you can use Google Trends to track the status of a cultural shift to inform whether or not you want exposure to a particular industry.
+The next Google Trends trading strategy is to track the status of a cultural shift to help decide whether or not you want exposure to a particular industry.

 For example, if you’re looking at investing in meat alternatives, you can view the interest over time for queries like “is meat healthy” to determine whether or not consumers are growing more or less concerned about their meat consumption.